davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 This phase transition is composition-dependent and poorly constrained for natural systems, but thought to lie over the 50-80 km depth interval [@ONeill1981; @Kinzler1997; @Gasparik2000; @Klemme2004].
-As shown in `Figure cr-number`, the high-temperature sample cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
-This enrichment in refractory elements corresponds to an expanded stability field of spinel against garnet to deeper depths.
+As shown in `Figure cr-number`, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
+This enrichment in refractory Cr corresponds to an expanded stability field of spinel against garnet to deeper depths.
 Several experimental studies have attempted to estimate the magnitude of this effect.
 For generic mantle compositions without Cr, the maximum depth of the spinel